OpenFeign/feign/README.md

-`Retryer`s are responsible for determining if a retry should occur by returning either a `true` or `false` from the method `continueOrPropagate(RetryableException e);`  A `Retryer` instance will be created for each `Client` execution, allowing you to maintain state bewteen each request if desired.
+`Retryer`s are responsible for determining if a retry should occur by returning either a `true` or `false` from the method `continueOrPropagate(RetryableException e);`  A `Retryer` instance will be created for each `Client` execution, allowing you to maintain state between each request if desired.

 If the retry is determined to be unsuccessful, the last `RetryException` will be thrown.
 To throw the original cause that led to the unsuccessful retry, build your Feign client with the `exceptionPropagationPolicy()` option.